legudale/EHReplayADL/README.md

 - **adlRoot** the data lake folder considered to be root of the archive

+  **adlList** the name of the text file which contains the explicit list of avro files to be processed.
+If set, the **adlRoot** setting is ignored

 * **destinationEHConnectionString**.
 The connection string to the destination Event Hub

 * **maxBatchSize**, to increase efficiency, before sending events to the destination Event Hub, the sample tries to batch them, if the batching fails, the sample reverts to sending the items individually.
-This option controls the s
+This option controls the size of the batch.
+If not set, defaults to 1MB

+**sendIndividually** if set to _true_, disables batching and sends all items individually